wesleydv/node-unipi-neuron/README.md

-# Neuron
+# UniPi Neuron

-Integrates the UniPi Neuron product line.
+Integrates the UniPi Neuron product line in Node.js.

-Neuron integrates the [Unipi](https://www.unipi.technology) Neuron product line in Node.js over Modbus It uses [Modbus Serial](https://github.com/yaacov/node-modbus-serial) to connect to the [TCP Modbus server](https://github.com/UniPiTechnology/neuron_tcp_modbus_overlay) It can be seen as a lightweight alternative to [EVOK](https://github.com/UniPiTechnology/evok).
+UniPi-Neuron integrates the [Unipi](https://www.unipi.technology) Neuron product line in Node.js over Modbus.
+It uses [Modbus Serial](https://github.com/yaacov/node-modbus-serial) to connect to the [TCP Modbus server](https://github.com/UniPiTechnology/neuron_tcp_modbus_overlay) It can be seen as a lightweight alternative to [EVOK](https://github.com/UniPiTechnology/evok).